edibleinterfaces/notask/docs/dev.md

     Active

+    - When deleteMode is toggled, and the tasklist is deleted, the next item has its deleteMode toggled.  bug in the library?

     - Overflow scroll bar needs work on all pages
     - Trashcan Delete UI CSS
         when a tasklist is toggled in delete mode and then deleted,